pxt3155/PearlThakkar_MushroomClassification/README.md

 This project analyzes a mushroom dataset to classify whether a mushroom is edible or poisonous based on its features.

 ## Overview
 In this project, I worked with a mushroom classification dataset to predict whether a mushroom is edible or poisonous based on its features.
 I started by exploring the dataset to understand the structure and identify important patterns.
-A key feature 'odor' was used to then create a baseline.
+A key feature 'odor' was used to then create a baseline, which achieved **98.52% accuracy**.
 I trained Logistic Regression and Decision Tree models using all features to compare their performance with the baseline.
-Both models achieved perfect accuracy on the test data, showing that the dataset is highly structured and that combining features leads to better predictions.
+Both models achieved **100% accuracy** on the test data, showing that the dataset is highly structured and that combining features leads to better predictions.

 Overall, this project focuses on understanding the data, building a simple baseline, and then using machine learning models to improve and confirm the results.